CSI-TTP-bootcamp/Fall-2022-preinternship/Fall-2022-preinternship/classwork/day7-REACT-API-2/README.md

         try{
             //4 fetch the track list. by default fetch request is GET method const response = await fetch("http://localhost:8080/todos")
-            //5 parse the response into a json data structure const jsonData = response.json()
+            //5 parse the response into a json data structure.
+Make sure to add await so later when you use .map method, you can iterate the array, instead of promised array const jsonData = await response.json()

             //6 console log the data
             console.log(jsonData)